kdsas/Battle-Creatures/README.md

 Connectivity to Android hardware such as the Camera and Gyroscope,

 Procedurally generated dungeons,

-Pixel art creation, and
+Unity's MLAPI networking solution, and

-Master server setup
+Pixel art creation